Thwarting the Enemy: Providing Counterintelligence and Threat Awareness to the Defense Industrial Base CI111.16

 Length: 30 minutes

-Requirements: Students may complete the course in our Security Awareness Hub or on STEPP.
+- General Requirements: Students may complete the course in our Security Awareness Hub or on STEPP.
 Those completing this training on the Security Awareness Hub should provide a copy of the training certificate to their individual FSO to ensure they receive credit for completion.
-Students completing this course as part of the Counterintelligence Certificate Curriculum, CI 201.CU, must complete the course in STEPP to receive credit.
+Students completing this course as part of the Counterintelligence Certificate Program, CI 201.CU, must complete the course in STEPP to receive credit.